MarissaLZ/Housing-group-project/README.md

 Final Project for CSC151

-Signing that Git is setup for Joe
+Signing that Git is setup for Joe.